 As you continue your research, you may explore each category that interests

 you.
-If you have questions that are not answered, you can send an email or
+If you have questions that are not answered, you can check the

-After working for twenty-five years as a college/career advisor in a public high
+After working for many years as a college/career advisor in a public high

 school where 98% of the students attend college and 85% attend a four year